3D

 2. In the 3D view, select .

-This moves and rotates the camera so that the camera shows the same view as the current view in the 3D view.
+This moves and rotates the scene camera to show the same view as the current view in the 3D view.

 To align the 3D view to a camera:

-1. Select a camera in the 3D view or Navigator.
+1. Select a scene camera in the 3D view or Navigator.

 Note: If you don't have a camera selected, the view is aligned to the most recently selected camera.